Product Launch: The Ultimate Guide provides a big-picture perspective of launching a product.

 The Project Manager

 The project manager keeps the bus on schedule and identifies problems along critical paths.
 In many organizations, this role sits within a team that specializes in launches.
-They are keenly aware of how a product launch affects different areas of the business and know which resources (launch ambassadors) to call upon when forming a launch team.
+They are keenly aware of how a product launch affects different areas of the business and know which resources (readiness owners) to call upon when forming a launch team.
 They keep a detailed schedule of deliverables, track progress toward completion, and alert the team of potential issues.
 They often lead regularly scheduled launch meetings.
 In small organizations, the project manager may also be the launch director.

 The Executive Sponsor